cjmaaz/ArchStarterPack/cachy_os_config/optional_extract.md

 This document describes optional advanced diagnostics modules that can be integrated into the `diagnostics.sh` toolkit.
 These modules extend system inspection capability and provide deeper insights into GPU, storage, network, display server, and overall system health.

+**Note:** The main `diagnostics.sh` script now displays each command before executing it, making it easier to understand what information is being gathered and learn useful diagnostic commands.

 ---

 ## 1. Auto-Upload Output to Pastebin